Differential operators mod $p$: analytic continuation and consequences: Background and conventions

 \subsubsection{Dual group}

-Let $G$ be a connected reductive algebraic group over a field $F$. \textbf{We assume that $G$ is split over $F$}, that is any maximal torus of $G$ is isomorphic over $F$ to a product of copies of $\gm$.
+Let $G$ be a connected reductive algebraic group over a field $F$. \textbf{We assume that $G$ is split over $F$}, that is there exists a maximal torus of $G$ that is isomorphic over $F$ to a product of copies of $\gm$.